rrivirr/rriv-api/README.md

 ## Note

-If a new migration is created, you need to regenerate the Prisma Client via the command below
+If a new migration is created, you need to regenerate the Prisma Client

 ```bash
 deno task prisma generate